martinfrances107/adventOfCode2023/README.md

 ## Notes

 - Day  1 - using .sum() and str::to_digits(10)
+           part 2
+           I delayed until a good solution could be found.
+           A clean implementation uses .find and rfind() -- reverse find.
+           Also of intrest I collected into a BTree so I could extract the last and the first.

 - Day  2 - using str::strip_suffix()

-- Day  3 - current soltion has lots of duplicate code
+- Day  3 - Current soltion has lots of duplicate code
             - The goodness of this solution is that it minimised the memory footprint only the last, current and next lines are held.
             - The memory foot print could be further minimised by not cloning slice and thinking about lifetimes.
             - For performance only the left and right had edge of the sarch window need to be checked.
 Current I am looping over the whole window.

 - Day  4 - The current solution is slow ( 8s (release mode) for part 2 )
-              Refactor
+           Needs Refactor
                 Collect winnings and playable numbers in two HashSets precompute and store the result... at present I compute in the worst case senario.
                 Minimal "Card" should be a list of card offset to "copy" Looking using "fold"

-- Day 5   -  Refator
+- Day  5 - Needs Refator
               Could you take_while to avoid nested looping. part 2 is tricky
               Good use of .chunks(2) to split the seeds int pairs of numbers.